dpzhuX/dpzhux.github.io/_posts/2018-02-26-md-simulation-example.md

 ![Potential](/uploads/images/2018/MDSimulation4.png)

-As mentioned before, the derivative of $ U$ with respect to $latex r$ is the force.
+As mentioned before, the derivative of $ U$ with respect to $r$ is the force.
 The force from Lennard-Jones interaction is simply get the derivative of $ U$:

 $$ \displaystyle F=-U^{\prime}(r_{ij}) = -4 \varepsilon \left(\frac{6 \sigma ^6}{r^7}-\frac{12 \sigma ^{12}}{r^{13}}\right) $$